 - MDS: 2.7 GPA

-If either of a student's grade point averages falls below the program minimum requirement the student will be placed on academic probation and be required to sign a probation contract.
+If either of a student's grade point averages falls below the program minimum requirement the student will be placed on academic probation (from the second semester of Foundation forward) and be required to sign a probation contract.

 Students must also successfully complete each course at a satisfactory rate.
 If a student withdraws and/or fails the same course two or more times, s/he will be placed on academic probation.
 The student will be required to sign a CEP and may also be required to meet with her/his program Head before being permitted to attempt that course again.